goodhosts/vagrant/README.md

 ## Suppressing prompts for elevating privileges

 These prompts exist to prevent anything that is being run by the user from inadvertently updating the hosts file.
+The command path is printed in red when there are errors with Vagrant eg. if the sudo password is entered incorrectly for 3 times.
 If you understand the risks that go with supressing them, here's how to do it.

 ### Linux/OS X: Passwordless sudo